 This works seeks to learn whether emotional problems in people with AD are the result of the brain changes associated with the disease and whether emotional problems may exacerbate and/or speed up the onset of clinical AD.
 We believe that learning how emotion is impacted as the AD pathology accumulates in the brain has the potential to both inform treatment and intervention development, and increase our functional understanding of the brain circuitry underlying emotion.

 The study will enroll participants from the Wisconsin Registry for Alzheimer’s Prevention (WRAP).
 The goal of the WRAP is to understand the factors (emotional, biological, medical, environmental and lifestyle choices) that increase a person's risk of developing Alzheimer's disease.
-The WRAP observes and tracks the characteristics and habits of two important groups of volunteers:

 If you are interested in volunteering or contributing to this important research, please visit the WRAP recruitment website.